Floral morphology: Gramineae

 Gramineae, the grass and cereal family, have deeply modified flowers.
 The elementary inflorescence in this family is a small spike formed by one or more seated or sessile flowers on a jointed rachis, often very short, called rachilla and protected by sterile bracts called glumes.
 This type of inflorescence is called spikelet.
 The flowers can be hermaphrodites or unisexuals and present a rudimentary perianth of 2 or 3 pieces, the lodiculae or glumellulae.
 These lodicules are the organs that, when they become turgid, determine the opening of the antecio or floral box during flowering, allowing the feathery stigmas and the stamens to be exposed.
-The anthers are formed by the lemma, attached to the rachilla, and the palea inserted on the floral axis that arises above the rachilla in the axil of the lemma and supports the floral organs themselves.
+The anthers are formed by the lemma, attached to the rachilla and the palea inserted on the floral axis that arises above the rachilla in the axil of the lemma and supports the floral organs themselves.
 The lemma (or lower glumella) is keel-shaped, can be mutic or aristate, and embraces the palea with its edges.
 The arista arises at the extremity of the lemma or on its dorsum.
-The upper palea or glumella is lanceolate, binervate and is like a cap that encloses the flower.
+The upper palea, or glumella, is lanceolate, binervate and is like a cap that encloses the flower.
 The glumes are inserted above the rachilla, one lower than the other.

 Orchids

 Arrangement of the perianth parts in orchids, showing the petals (P), sepals (S) and labellum (L).

 Cattleya labiata flower, note the arrangement of the perianth pieces in relation to the upper outline.

 No plant family has such a diverse range of flowers.
 Flowers are highly specialized in relation to their pollinators.
-Flowers are hermaphrodite (rarely unisexual), generally zygomorphic (bilaterally symmetrical), usually resupinates (i.e., the floral parts rotate 180° during development), often conspicuous and epigynous (i.e., the perianth parts are arranged above the ovary).
+Flowers are hermaphroditic (rarely unisexual), generally zygomorphic (bilaterally symmetrical), usually resupinates (the floral parts rotate 180° during development), often conspicuous and epigynous (the perianth parts are arranged above the ovary).

 In the vast majority of genera, the flowers consist of three external parts called sepals, two lateral and one dorsal, and three internal elements called petals, the lower one modified into a lip or labellum of larger size and more intense color than the others.
-Some authors interpret the perianth of orchids as a perigonium, formed by six tepals arranged in two whorls.
+Some authors interpret the perianth of orchids to be a perigonium, formed by six tepals arranged in two whorls.
 The different parts of the perianth may be separated from each other or fused at the base.
-The sepals, or outer tepals, are usually petaloid (petal-like), imbricate.
-Sometimes the two lateral sepals are fused into a single element called a synsepal.
+The sepals, or outer tepals, are usually petaloid (petal-like) and imbricate.
+Sometimes, the two lateral sepals are fused into a single element called a synsepal.
 The petals, or inner tepals, are always separate, sometimes with dots, spots and various colors.
-The labellum is the middle petal, is larger in size than the two lateral petals, and its shape is extremely variable: it often has three lobes, or unusual shapes, and with fleshy bumps or ridges or a basal spur, and often with a different coloration pattern than the lateral petals.
+The labellum is the middle petal, larger in size than the two lateral petals, and its shape is extremely variable: it often has three lobes but can have unusual shapes, fleshy bumps, ridges or a basal spur, and often has a different coloration pattern than the lateral petals.